Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Experiments

-In Tables \ref{tab:mnist_attack_result}, \ref{tab:color_mnist_attack_results}, we compare the proposed defence strategy with other methods in the literature.
-For MNIST and Fashion MNIST (Table \ref{tab:mnist_attack_result}), we observe that pure VAE with the proposed MCMC-based defence is more robust than $\beta$-TCVAE, while it does not influence the quality of the reconstructions (see the MSE column).
-The latter model was shown to be more robust to the latent space attack \citep{Willetts2019-mu}.
-Still, in our experiments (on different datasets), we could not observe the consistent improvement over pure VAE.
-It is worth mentioning that we have only implemented $\beta$-TCVAE with a single level of latent variables.
-For the ColorMNIST dataset (Table \ref{tab:color_mnist_attack_results}), we also compare the adversarial accuracy with the Smooth Encoders (SE) and Autoencoding Variational Autoencoder (AVAE) methods \citep{Cemgil2019-vn, cemgil2020autoencoding}.
-We notice that these methods provide a higher adversarial accuracy.
-However, we have also observed a large discrepancy in terms of the MSE and FID scores of the model itself compared to our experiments, which we suspect is the result of a mistake in \citep{Cemgil2019-vn, cemgil2020autoencoding} \footnote{We have gotten in touch with the authors, who are kindly working with us to address this issue} Lastly, we would like to highlight that our defence strategy can be also used with SE and AVAE methods without any restrictions.
+In Table \ref{tab:color_mnist_attack_results} we report the result on the ColorMNIST dataset.
+Here, we additionally compare the adversarial accuracy for our method with the Smooth Encoders (SE) and Autoencoding Variational Autoencoder (AVAE) methods \cite{cemgil2020autoencoding, Cemgil2019-vn}.
+We notice that these methods provide higher adversarial accuracy.
+However, we have also observed a large discrepancy in terms of the MSE and FID scores of the model itself compared to our experiments, which we suspect might be a result of a mistake in \cite{cemgil2020autoencoding, Cemgil2019-vn}. \footnote{We have gotten in touch with the authors, who are kindly working with us to address this issue}

+Lastly, we would like to highlight that our defence strategy can be also combined with all the above VAE modifications.
+One advantage of our approach is that it does not require changing the training procedure of a VAE and, as a result, it does not decrease the quality of the generated images. \upd{Moreover, we can apply the same procedure to reconstruct the non-corrupted points and it will improve the reconstruction error.
+This result can be seen in the Tables \ref{tab:mnist_attack_result} and \ref{tab:color_mnist_attack_results} and it goes in line with the results of the \cite{salimans2015markov}, where MCMC was used to improve the VAE performance. }